Local and Multi-Scale Strategies to Mitigate Exponential Concentration in Quantum Kernels: Methods

 \subsubsection{Normalization and PSD correction}

 Kernel matrices computed from finite-precision statevector arithmetic can exhibit small asymmetries and, in some cases, tiny negative eigenvalues that are numerical artifacts rather than physical effects.
 To make kernels comparable across feature dimensions and constructions, we enforce a common \emph{unit-diagonal normalization}.
-For any kernel matrix $K$ with nonnegative diagonal, we apply
+For any kernel matrix $K$ with strictly positive diagonal entries, we apply

 which rescales the kernel so that $K_{ii}=1$ for all samples.

 In addition, we explicitly symmetrize the numerically computed Gram matrices via $K\leftarrow (K+K^{\top})/2$.

 \paragraph{Local kernel.} For the local (patch-wise) kernel, we further apply a positive-semidefinite (PSD) correction after aggregation by projecting onto the PSD cone using eigenvalue clipping.
 Concretely, for the eigendecomposition $K=V\,\mathrm{diag}(\lambda)\,V^{\top}$, we set negative eigenvalues below a small threshold to zero and reconstruct $K$.
 We then reapply the unit-diagonal normalization.